 The smashing up of exhibited art works forms a proud and fuming tradition of spontaneous art attacks.
 In the 1980s, for instance, a painting by Lena Cronqvist, exposing the opposite of sibling idyll; the older child is attempting to drown the younger, triggered a spectator in the audience to smash her handbag into the artwork.

 But what afflicted the spectator in Paris?
 What where her thoughts when she decided to attack a pair of high heels on a deep dish?
-I will here depict what I call the anthro-androcentric logic; the elite human male as the norm in relation to the category of animals, and consequently, to woman, worker, stranger; and I will suggest that what appeared irrational, i.e. approaching the symbolic art work to smash it up, instead may have been a rational reaction to that very logic.
+I will here depict what I call the anthro-androcentric logic; the elite human male as the norm in relation to the category of animals, and consequently, to woman, worker, stranger; and I will suggest, that what appeared irrational, i.e. to approach the symbolic art work to smash it up, instead may have been a rational reaction to that very logic.

 In world history, because of the European colonization of other continents, the ruler has most often been a man who is white skinned.
 However, all governing power has not been possessed by white men but enough power has been possessed by white men to give the world a deeply entrenched set of values: ‘white man’ is the human with the highest status because this category is in majority where there is power or chance of attaining power.

 However, a ‘white’ ’man’ must not be perceived to be having a whitish skin; among powerful white men there is space for some non-whitish, and for some individuals of organ equipment other than penis equipment.
 Granted that these wrongly equipped make up a minority, and granted that they employ their rationality so that the rightly equipped remain in power, they will fit in and become nearly the same as ‘white’ and ‘man’.